greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/managing/backup-ddboost-plugin.md

 # Using the DD Boost Storage Plugin with gpbackup and gprestore

-**Note:** The DD Boost storage plugin is available only in the commercial release of Pivotal Greenplum Database.
+**Note:** The DD Boost storage plugin is available only in the commercial release of Tanzu Greenplum.

 Dell EMC Data Domain Boost \(DD Boost\) is Dell EMC software that can be used with the [gpbackup](../../utility_guide/admin_utilities/gpbackup.html) and [gprestore](../../utility_guide/admin_utilities/gprestore.html) utilities to perform faster backups to the Dell EMC Data Domain storage appliance.
 You can also replicate a backup on a separate, remote Data Domain system for disaster recovery with gpbackup or [gpbackup\_manager](../../utility_guide/admin_utilities/gpbackup_manager.html).
 For information about replication, see [Replicating Backups](replication-ddb.html).